-The UVA Housing Division directly manages University housing for RBS participants through its branch, Conference Services (CS), which is located at Kent Conference Services Center (no.196G on the folded map).
-CS is open and can be reached at 434-924-4479 7 AM-10 PM, seven days a week; an on-call team can be reached at 434-996-3730 outside these hours.
+The UVA Housing & Residence Life directly manages University housing for RBS participants through its branch, Conference Services (CS), which is located at Kent Conference Services Center.
+CS is open 8 AM-8 PM and can be reached at 434-924-4479, seven days a week; an on-call team can be reached at 434-996-3730 outside these hours.
 The main CS email address is conferenceservices@virginia.edu.

-If you need something that CS cannot provide, contact RBS Program Director Amanda Nelsen at amanda.nelsen@virginia.edu.
+If you need something that CS cannot provide, contact RBS Program Director Amanda Nelsen at an2b@virginia.edu.